AlexThePolygonal/alexthepolygonal.github.io/_posts/2025-09-08-cpp-imperative-templates.markdown

 static_assert(next<>::value == 3);
 ```

 Much more is possible.
 Inspired by older blog posts, I show how to expand this trick to emulate a rudimentary dynamically typed language with C++ template metaprogramming.
+The library is available on [GitHub](https://github.com/AlexThePolygonal/cpp-stateful-templates).

 The syntax is rather unorthodox.
 We implement conditionals and loops, and leave lists and dicts as an exercise.
 The statefulness implementation uses friend injection, a well-established trick, which I will explain in the [section on implementation details](#implementation-details).

 Obviously, **do not use this code in production, ever**!
 However, you can use it for research, or for compiler stress-tests.
 It allows us to observe how compilers sequence template instantiation and opens a fascinating whole new class of UB.
 I suspect that we can observe unintended behaviour in Clang that way, but due to the overwhelming amount of UB I can't be sure.